gecBurton/inference_logic/README.rst

 set of features that allows a programmer to code declaratively in native Python.

-The code is loosely based on Prolog, and success is measured in number of the `99 problems`_ solved to keep the code focussed on delivering features not bike-shedding
+The code is loosely based on Prolog, but rather than use the Prolog Term/functor structure it uses JSON-like dicts and tuples.

+The success of this project is measured by the number of the `99 problems`_ solved to keep the code focussed on delivering features and not bike-shedding

 This code is experimental and incomplete.
 Do not use it in your work or school!
 If you wish to use a serious, well tested